siran/writing/books/A New Arithmetic/A New Arithmetic - 001a Properties of Ultrareals.md

 ## Relation-Aware Addition

 The general two-term addition uses an overloaded $+$.
-The operator is aware of the parts being added: the visible values and their inner values.
+The operator is aware of the parts being added: the visible values and their inner states.

 $$
 U + V = u^2 + v^2 + 2d(U,V)uv